seatable/seatable-admin-docs/manual/config/dtable_storage_server_conf.md

 # DTable Storage Server Config

-DTable storage server provides backup service in SeaTable server.
+DTable storage server provides backup service for dtable-db in SeaTable server.
+You can store files in various kinds of storage backends.

 ## Configuration